This topic describes implementation of high availability for Altoros Heartbeat for Pivotal Cloud Foundry (PCF) using an external load balancer.

 To find the IP address for your Heartbeat back end:

 - Open the Status tab.

-- Copy the value in the Jobs column for Heartbeat PCF Monitoring back end job.
+- Copy the value in the IPS column for the Heartbeat PCF Monitoring frontend job.

 The default installation can be scaled up to improve performance.
 Scaling up is achieved by increasing the number of back end and front end jobs.
 In fact, scaling up can be done without a load balancer and high availability.
 However, in this case, back end operation and the metrics flow can be compromised.

 Note: The default installation of the Altoros Heartbeat for PCF tile is highly performant and has large capacity for receiving and processing metrics.
 Lack of performance might not be related to insufficient number of instances.
 For assistance with detecting and eliminating performance problems with your installation, contact Contact Altoros.